Dudley Hart

-Howard Dudley Hart (born August 4, 1968) is an American professional golfer with two PGA Tour wins in an injury-riddled career.
+Howard Dudley Hart (born August 4, 1968) is an American professional golfer.
+He won two PGA Tour events among an injury-riddled career.

-Early years
+Early life

 Hart was born in Rochester, New York.
 He attended Archbishop Curley-Notre Dame High School in Miami, Florida.

-College career
+Amateur career

-He accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a member of coach Lynn Blevin and coach Buddy Alexander's Florida Gators men's golf teams from 1987 to 1990.
-He earned honors as the Southeastern Conference (SEC) Freshman of the Year (1987), a three-time first-team All-SEC selection, and a four-time All-American.
+Hart accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida.
+He was a member of coach Lynn Blevin and coach Buddy Alexander's Florida Gators men's golf teams from 1987 to 1990.
+In 1987, Hart earned honors as the Southeastern Conference Freshman of the Year.
+He was also a three-time first-team All-SEC selection and a four-time All-American.
 Hart was also a member of the Gators' 1989 SEC championship team.
-He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2003.